lakshay13/KafkaStreamsProject/README.md

-# kafka Stream Word Count & User Region Count Application
+# kafka Stream Word Count, User Region Count & Anomaly Detection Application

-Word Count Algorithm will show the words in a sentence and number of times it have occurred while User Region Algorithm will show the regions and number of times they have occurred (atleast 2 times, all regions whose occurrence is less than 2 are not displayed)
+Word Count Algorithm will show the words in a sentence and number of times it have occurred while User Region Algorithm will show the regions and number of times they have occurred (atleast 2 times, all regions whose occurrence is less than 2 are not displayed).
+Anomaly Detection algo will detect and print the name of the user if the user has accessed 3 times or more within a minute.

 ## 1. Start zookeeper and then kafka.